morrisjdev/FileContextCore/README.md

 ## File Manager

+The file manager controls how the files are stored.

 ### DefaultFileManager

-Saves the data into files
+The default file manager just creates normal files.

 ```cs
 optionsBuilder.UseFileContext("json", "default");